dubprime/mythral/README.md

 ## **Open sourced thanks to CAFE:**
 Learn more about the Center for Accelerating Financial Equity (CAFE) at https://ftcafe.org/

+“Greed can be a powerful ally” - Qui-Gon Jinn

+“The biggest problem in this universe is that no one helps each other.” -Darth Vader as a kid.

 ## **Released to the world in memory of:**